Terrorism as a Psychodynamic Phenomenon

 Semantics could be quite confusing.
 What is terrorism?
 Being a planetary phenomenon terrorism could be defined as an application of unconventional, unexpected and illegal power designed to achieve political goals.

-"'Unbounded' morality ultimately becomes counterproductive even in terms of
+"'Unbounded' morality ultimately becomes counterproductive even in

 There's a story about Robespierre that has the preeminent rabble-rouser of the French Revolution leaping up from his chair as soon as he saw a mob assembling outside.

-"I must see which way the crowd is headed", he is reputed to have said: "For
+"I must see which way the crowd is headed", he is reputed to have

-I am their leader."
+said: "For I am their leader."

 People who exercise violence in the pursuit of what they hold to be just causes are alternately known as "terrorists" or "freedom fighters".